 EEBS provide you with a bespoke online portal for uploading sub-contractor work records and timesheets.
 We then take over all responsibility for liaising with HMRC regarding these sub-contractors and the reporting of payments made.
 This greatly reduces your monthly CIS burden as you only report the monthly payments to EEBS

 Yes!
-If you were to face either an HMRC status investigation or an employment tribunal for the tradesmen that we supply, we will manage the entire process for you, and provide legal support.
-If we were to lose the case (and to date we have never lost a case) we would pay all the associated […]
+If, after a status investigation HMRC were to challenge our arrangements, or if a sub-contractor were to take you to an employment tribunal whilst being supplied by us, we will manage the entire process for you, with full legal support.
+If we were to lose the case (and to date we have never lost […]

-It is mandatory for our sub-contractors to have public liability insurance and we allow three options: Labour-only sub-contractors may already be covered by a contingent element of your own Employers Liability Insurance.
+It is mandatory for our sub-contractors to have public liability insurance and we allow two options: Option 1) Labour-only sub-contractors may already be covered by a contingent element of your own Employers Liability Insurance.
 If you wish to continue with this arrangement, we will ask you to sign a declaration to this effect.
-Sub-contractors can go to […]
+Option 2) [...]

 No, we are proud to say that none of our sub-contractors have ever been reclassified as employees; and none of our clients have faced fines or penalties from HMRC in relation to any of our sub-contractors.
 Many clients have had reviews or inspections since signing up with us where HMRC have been fully satisfied with […]